 About Chess for Success

 Chess for Success is much more than a recreational, after-school club.
-It's an intervention and educational support, provided at no cost to families, that closes the achievement gap for economically disadvantaged and minority youth.
+It's a youth development program, provided at no cost to families, that closes the achievement gap for economically disadvantaged and minority youth.

 Through learning chess, students develop high-level critical-thinking and problem-solving skills that improve self-esteem, behavior, and academic performance, including attendance, grades, and test scores.

 Long-term, our goals include improving high-school graduation rates, participation in STEM programs and careers, and college/workplace readiness, ending the cycle of poverty for at-risk youth.

 1992: The Portland Chess Project, a pilot program funded through a four-year grant from the Meyer Memorial Trust, was established in nine of the worst-performing schools in the Portland Public District; 200 students participated.
 The program was co-founded by three friends, fathers, and philanthropists: Frank Eiseman, Phillip Margolin, and Dick Roy.

 1996: At the end of the pilot project, Chess for Success, a 501(3)(c) nonprofit organization, is established.

 1998: Chess for Success takes resposibility for presenting the Oregon State Chess Tournament.